 Start a full analysis to receive a detailed report including satellite imagery, charts, and an actuarial financial narrative.

-1. Probabilistic Nature: Our climate risk scores (Heat, Flood, Bushfire) are probabilistic estimates based on current RCP 8.5 scenarios.
+Our climate risk scores are probabilistic estimates based on RCP 8.5 scenarios.
 They represent potential future risks, not guaranteed outcomes.
-A "Low Risk" score does not mean "No Risk."
+A “Low Risk” score does not mean “No Risk.”

-2. Data Latency: We utilise datasets from third-party providers (including BOM, ABS, and Open-Meteo).
-While we update our database regularly, real-world conditions may have changed since the last data release.
+We utilise datasets from third-party providers (including BOM, ABS, and Open-Meteo).
+While we update regularly, real-world conditions may have changed since the last data release.

-3. Property Specifics: This methodology assesses risk at a lot or suburb level.
-It does not account for property-specific mitigations you may have installed (e.g., retaining walls, raised floor levels, fire-resistant materials) which would significantly lower your actual risk.
+This methodology assesses risk at a lot or suburb level.
+It does not account for property-specific mitigations (e.g., retaining walls, raised floors, fire-resistant materials) which would lower actual risk.

-4. Not a Site Survey: This analysis is purely digital and AI-driven.
+This analysis is digital and AI-driven.
 It is not a substitute for a physical site inspection by a qualified surveyor or engineer.